Toryt/allen/doc/Intervals.md

 relation(i.end, i) = (M)
 ```

-When using right half open intervals always, this reasoning is consistent.
+When using right half-open intervals always, this reasoning is consistent.

 Whether the contract is applicable at `t` is answered by: